Share

 *Schedule important appointments: they may have to be changed or rescheduled.

 Your perception about a new acquaintance, for example, during a Moon VOC is much more likely to be inaccurate.
-Sudden apprehension often proves to be baseless: you wake up after a nightmare during a Moon VOC and you’re concerned about the terrible vision of a friend in danger, yet it never manifests.
-However, over-eating and drinking, and otherwise generating an ill-at-ease feeling through over-consumption is common, as are things like overlooking your time in the Sun and inadvertently getting bad sunburn.
+Sudden apprehension often proves to be baseless: you wake up after a nightmare during a Moon VOC, and you’re concerned about the terrible vision of a friend in danger, yet it never manifests.
+However, overeating and drinking, and otherwise generating an ill-at-ease feeling through overconsumption is common, as are things like overlooking your time in the sun and inadvertently getting a bad sunburn.

 Four classic examples of Moon VOC related occurrences:

 1. You meet a new friend during a Moon VOC.
-Although you realize it’s a VOC, it seems to be a great connection, yet later you attempt to get together a few times but your schedules never coincide.
-Then, a couple months later your new friend tells you she’s relocating to a different country.
+Although you realize it’s a VOC, it seems to be a great connection, yet later you attempt to get together a few times, but your schedules never coincide.
+Then, a couple of months later, your new friend tells you she’s relocating to a different country.

 3. You get dressed one morning during a Moon VOC and realize later that what seemed like a great fashion choice turned out to be a fashion crime.